thiagojedi/thiagojedi.github.io/src/blog/2023-08-11_explanning-my-activitypub-comments.md

 ```

 This is the part of the code that I left mostly untouched, as it is pretty
 straight forward.
-The function calls the an url and processes the response to
+The function calls an URL and processes the response to create
-create a tree of replies, with the direct replies to given `postId` on the root.
+a tree of replies, with the direct replies to given postId on the root.

 I did change the iterations from `for` loops to Array methods, but it is a
 purely stylistic choice.